 D. Early Publication per Request

 A design application may, upon the request of the applicant, be published in the official gazette entitled “Design Laid-open Gazette.”
 Such request for publication may not be made once the applicant has received a copy of the first final decision of approval or rejection of application.
-Once a design application has been laid-open to public inspection. any person may submit to the KIPO infonmation relevant to the registrablility of the design concerned together with any supporting evidence.
+Once a design application has been laid-open to public inspection, any person may submit to the KIPO information relevant to the registrability of the design concerned together with any supporting evidence.